prof-rossetti/georgetown-opim-557-201803/projects/retirement-savings-calculator/example-interfaces.md

 ### Controls Interface

-An example user interface using only controls (specifically scrollbars) to capture user inputs.
+An example user interface using only controls to capture user inputs.
+This one happens to use only scrollbars, but you can feel free to use any other kinds of controls you'd like, as appropriate.

 ![a screenshot of a spreadsheet where the user can type values in blue-colored cells or slide scrollbars to choose input values](example-interfaces/controls-only.png)